 Our Forests

-All of our acres of forest land in Western Oregon are carefully managed by our team of highly trained foresters to provide high-quality timber products and ecosystem services for the benefit of human and ecological communities.
+communities.
 Our ownership is managed in accordance with Best Management Practices and the best available science.
 Key to the maintenance of healthy and productive forests is our continual collaboration with forest scientists and ecologists at Oregon State University.
 We place a high value on education and continually improving our practices, believing that education is the ultimate solution to numerous social and ecological problems facing our world.

 Managing forests in changing climates and economies can be a daunting task.
 The active management of our forests reflects the unique ecology of forests west of the Cascade Mountains.
 The majority of our forests are managed on an even-aged system, where the primary species, Douglas-fir, is harvested in clearcuts.
 Clearcuts mimic the natural disturbance of forests in a region which has been historically characterized by large and severe wildfires.

 Although many view clearcuts as unsightly scars on the landscape, this period in the long-term forest lifecycle boasts the most biodiversity and provides a mosaic landscape important for foraging ungulates, small rodents, birds of prey and other members of critical food webs.
 That said, we strive to keep our clearcuts smaller than industry average and well below legal requirements to better control the transition of our forest stands.
-Each year, our harvested stands are replanted with 500,000 to 600,000 seedlings and include a range of endemic, non-GMO conifers and hardwood trees such as Douglas-fir, Oregon white oak, western redcedar, western hemlock, ponderosa pine, Oregon ash and grand fir.
+Each year, our harvested stands are replanted with 500,000 to 600,000 seedlings and include a range of endemic, non-GMO conifers and hardwood trees such as Douglas-fir, Oregon white oak, western red cedar, incense cedar, western hemlock, ponderosa pine, Oregon ash and grand fir.
 Additionally, our reforestation silviculturists are looking ahead to changing climates by assisting in the northward migration of redwood trees.

 Carbon